 From September to December of 2013, FIND was implemented at a home-based childcare center in Richland, WA called Hope for the Future Childcare.
 First, a provider at Hope for the Future participated in FIND via web conference.
 Then, the child care provider delivered FIND to parents whose children were attending the child care center.
 This small-scale road test demonstrated the feasibility and utility of implementing FIND in the context of child care.

 FIND is currently being implemented as part of the Washington State childcare quality rating and improvement system (QRIS), Early Achievers.
 This project involves training Infant Toddler Consultants as FIND coaches.
 These coaches engage child care providers in the FIND program to promote serve and return interactions in the child care setting.
 Video editing is provided by specially trained staff at CHSW.
-Consultation is currently provided by the FIND Development Team and, over the course of the project, the CHSW team will be trained as consultants in order to ensure long-term local capacity for sustainable implementation.
+Over the course of the project, the CHSW team was trained as consultants in order to ensure long-term local capacity for sustainable implementation.
+Consultation is now provided by the CHSW team with support from the FIND development team.
 In January 2016, four randomly selected regions of the state began implementation; the remaining six regions started implementing FIND in July 2016.
-An evaluation of the project is being implemented by the FIND Development Team and researchers at the University of Washington.
+An evaluation of the project is being implemented by the FIND development team and researchers at the University of Washington.

 Interested in Learning More about FIND?

 Work on the FIND project is ongoing.
-If you are interested in learning more about FIND or submitting a proposal to implement FIND, please contact the FIND Development Team at the University of Oregon by emailing email@example.com.
+If you are interested in learning more about FIND, please contact the FIND development team at the University of Oregon by emailing firstname.lastname@example.org.
 The FIND team is interested in implementing and testing FIND with a diverse group of populations to increase learning about who FIND works best for and in what contexts.
-The FIND team accepts proposals throughout the year, with ongoing review for possible project start dates of January 1 or July 1 in each calendar year.
+The FIND development team considers new partnerships throughout the year, with project start dates of January 1 or July 1 in each calendar year.